 It is careless to misplace a box full of human remains, but we are actually very lucky that we even have them to begin with because the excavation was not conducted by archeologists, but by local farmers.

-The burial mound was discovered in 1868 when Laust Pedersen Skomager and some of the local farmers were in the process of shoveling dirt onto wagons so they could flatten some of his lands on a nearby field.
+The burial mound was discovered in 1868 when Laust Pedersen Skomager and some of the local farmers were in the process of shoveling dirt onto wagons so they could flatten one of his fields.

-The rumors of the discovery began to spread like rings in the water, and it was eventually picked up by Arthur Feddersen at the Cathedral School in Viborg who immediately set course to the site in his eagerness to satisfy his curiosity.
+The rumors of the discovery began to spread like rings in the water, and it was eventually picked up by Arthur Feddersen at the Cathedral School in Viborg who immediately traveled to the site in his eagerness to satisfy his curiosity.

 To his dismay, he saw that the grave had been treated carelessly, and fragments of textile, clumps of down feathers, and human bones had been scattered around the grave.
 In the following days, he interviewed the farmers and began to collect the objects so they could be sent to the National Museum of Denmark in Copenhagen.